 Thanksgiving and Christmas are here and I’m sure there are many family events to be had if they haven’t happened already.
+It can be challenging having teenage holidays with parents but not impossible.
 They can either bring extreme amounts of joy as the family gathers or extreme anxiety depending on history.
 Either way, there are some definite “not to dos” when it comes to interacting with your teenager around family members and friends.

 I remember being a teen and either having these things happen to me or watching it happen to my friends.
 Even now in my adulthood, I’ve witnessed countless interactions between parent and child that set my teeth on edge.
 It’s hard to watch the shoulders of a teenager slump and their spirit be destroyed in a matter of seconds just by the power of someone’s words.